Creator: Bryce Papenbrook

 .
 Mind you, he, like Cassandra Lee, is not

 a newcomer in the voice acting industry, as he does have some years of experience.
-His Canadian counterpart is Andrew Francis
+Even though his Canadian counterparts are Matt Hill

 Has a Twitter account